MarcoESCRIBANO/Mapillary2COCO-Toolbox/README.md

 >Dockerfile

-Choose the command you want to execute (ex: ENTRYPOINT [ "python", "/main.py" ] -> convert to COCO)
+Uncomment the command you want to execute (ex: ENTRYPOINT [ "python", "/main.py" ] -> convert to COCO)

 Build and run
 ```zsh